GU-CLASP/GU-CLASP.github.io/content/pages/people/aram-karimi/index.md

 title: "AI researcher and programmer"
 profileImage: "Aram_Karimi.jpg"
 ---
-Aram karimi was a researcher and programmer at CLASP.
+Aram Karimi was a researcher and programmer at CLASP.